mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 == Changelog ==

 = 2.0 =

-* Significant upgrade
+Significant upgrade!
-* Re-designed administration panel allow you to separate out your code, and activate/deactivate them individually
+* Re-designed administration panel allows you to separate out your code, and activate/deactivate them individually
 * Now can create shortcodes similar to (the no longer supported) PHP Shortcode Exec plugin
 * Can import your shortcodes from PHP Shortcode Exec plugin
 * Supports multisite